Geography of Jamaica: Geology and landforms

-Jamaica and the other islands of the Antilles evolved from an arc of ancient volcanoes that rose from the sea millions of years ago.
+Jamaica (which is a very mountainous country) and the other islands of the Antilles evolved from an arc of ancient volcanoes that rose from the sea millions of years ago.
 During periods of submersion, thick layers of limestone were laid down over the old igneous and metamorphic rock.
 In many places, the limestone is thousands of feet thick.
 The country can be divided into three landform regions: the eastern mountains, the central valleys and plateaus, and the coastal plains.

 The highest area is the Blue Mountains range.
 These eastern mountains are formed by a central ridge of metamorphic rock running northwest to southeast from which many long spurs jut to the north and south.
 For a distance of over 3 km, the crest of the ridge exceeds 1800 m.
 The highest point is Blue Mountain Peak at 7402 ft.
 The Blue Mountains rise to these elevations from the coastal plain in the space of about 16 km, thus producing one of the steepest general gradients in the world.
 In this part of the country, the old metamorphic rock reveals itself through the surrounding limestone.
 To the north of the Blue Mountains lies the strongly tilted limestone plateau forming the John Crow Mountains.
 This range rises to elevations of over 1000 m.
 To the west, in the central part of the country, are two high rolling plateaus: the Dry Harbour Mountains to the north and the Manchester Plateau to the south.
 Between the two, the land is rugged and here, also, the limestone layers are broken by the older rocks.
 Streams that rise in the region flow outward and sink soon after reaching the limestone layers.